epstechtheatre/wiki-next/src/lighting/keyboard buttons/At.md

 ## Usage
 <LightingKey name="At"/> has two primary usages:

-The first is, as stated above, to indicate the next number is a lighting intensity.
+The first is to signify that the next number you type into the command line is a lighting intensity.

 The second is used when patching lights to enter the physical address of the fixture.
 <br><br>